Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Literature Review

 \subsubsection{Data Representation Learning Problem}

-The effectiveness of QoS prediction methods largely depends on the chosen data representations, which reveal different aspects of QoS data and explain its variations.
-Two main types of features are considered: domain-specific features and higher-order non-linear features. (a) \emph{Domain-specific features}: There are primarily two distinct types of domain-specific features. (i) QoS features: Methods like \cite{TASR, TRCF, TUIPCC, etacf, DeepTSQP, TaTruSR} use user-service QoS similarities but often suffer from high sparsity and cold-start issues, leading to low prediction accuracy.
-Matrix factorization (MF) \cite{AMF, TMF} and tensor factorization (TF) \cite{CTF, BNLFT, WSPRED, BNTucF, HDOP, INAL, NNCP} address data deficiency but struggle with capturing higher-order interactions due to their linear nature. (ii) Contextual features: Methods such as \cite{Mul-TSFL, QSPC, SCATSF} use metadata (e.g., IP addresses, geographic locations) to handle cold-start problems effectively, but privacy concerns limit their application. (b) \emph{Higher-order features}: Advanced architectures like Multi-layer Perceptrons (MLPs), Graph Neural Networks (GNNs), and Recurrent Neural Networks (RNNs) (including LSTM and GRU) enhance the ability to capture complex, non-linear, and higher-order features.
-For instance, \cite{dgncl, tpmcf} utilize GNNs and transformers to model spatial and temporal dependencies.
-Other methods, such as \cite{Mul-TSFL, PLMF, QSPC, DeepTSQP, GFEN, SCATSF, RTF, clpred, MFInformer}, combine higher-order features with domain-specific features to improve prediction performance.
+Effective QoS prediction depends on data representations that capture relevant patterns.
+Two major types are commonly used: (a) \emph{Domain-specific features:} There are primarily two distinct types of domain-specific features. (i) QoS features—user-service similarities—are used in \cite{TASR, TRCF, TUIPCC, etacf, DeepTSQP, TaTruSR} but suffer from sparsity and cold-start issues.
+MF \cite{AMF, TMF} and TF \cite{CTF, BNLFT, WSPRED, BNTucF, HDOP, INAL, NNCP} alleviate sparsity but struggle to capture higher-order interactions. (ii) Contextual features, like metadata (e.g., IP addresses, locations) in \cite{Mul-TSFL, QSPC, SCATSF}, aid cold-start handling but raise privacy concerns. (b) \emph{Higher-order features:} Advanced models like MLPs, GNNs, and RNNs (LSTM/ GRU) capture non-linear, higher-order dependencies.
+Works such as \cite{dgncl, tpmcf} leverage GNNs and transformers for spatial-temporal modeling, while \cite{Mul-TSFL, PLMF, QSPC, DeepTSQP, GFEN, SCATSF, RTF, clpred, MFInformer} combine these with domain-specific features to enhance prediction accuracy.

-In summary, QoS prediction methods often struggle with capturing higher-order interactions, handling non-linearity, addressing cold-start issues, and managing data sparsity.
-Domain-specific features can be limited by high dimensionality and privacy concerns, while advanced models incorporating higher-order and temporal features may be computationally intensive and may not fully address all data aspects, impacting scalability and accuracy.
+Overall, QoS prediction methods often struggle to capture higher-order interactions, handle non-linearity, and deal with cold-start and data sparsity.
+Domain-specific features may be limited by high dimensionality and privacy concerns, while advanced models can be computationally intensive and lack scalability.
+In contrast, our HCTN integrates domain features with deep learning via a hypergraph-convoluted transformer.
+By combining non-negative matrix decomposition with robust architectures, HCTN addresses data deficiency, cold-start, and credibility issues, capturing complex non-linear patterns and improving both accuracy and scalability.
+Table~\ref{tab:literature_survey} compares HCTN with SOTA methods based on the key QoS prediction challenges addressed.